kryptokrauts/contraect-maven-plugin/docs/index.md

 # Getting started

-The **contræct-maven-plugin** is a maven/gradle plugin that simplifies interacting with smart contracts on the aeternity blockchain.
+The **contræct-maven-plugin** is a maven plugin that simplifies interacting with smart contracts on the aeternity blockchain.
 It generates Java classes out of the sophia contract sourcecode which provide a convenient to deploy a contract on the chain or call a function.

 It also wraps the input and output objects of those function calls - no parsing is necessary.

 ## Detail description